neftonjin/read-me-generator/README.md

   ## Contributing

-  none
+  not applicable

   ## Tests

-  In order to test the application you need to run the node.js command line and check if a readme.md file has appeared in the folder with the input you provided.
+  To test the application, you need to run the node.js command line and check if a readme exists.md file has appeared in the folder with the input you provided.
+Also, a message should be displayed after the last input saying that the readme file was created successfully.

   ## Questions

-  If you have any questions about this project, please contact neftonjin at neftonjin@yahoo.com.
+  If you have any questions about this project, please contact nefton at neftonjin@yahoo.com.